Blog/Construction

 • No barcode scanning.
 Every entry is manual.
 Manual means errors.

-• No alerts.
-If a tool has been checked out for 3 weeks and nobody notices, it's gone.
+• No overdue visibility.
+If a tool has been checked out for 3 weeks and nobody notices, it's gone — there's no due-back date and nothing flags it.

 What actually works: scan and go